Fourth Brazilian Republic: Goulart, 1961–1964

-Goulart faced strong opposition from conservative politicians and military officers in his bid to assume the Presidency.
-The crisis was solved by the "parliamentarian solution" – arrangement that decreased his powers as President by creating a new post of Prime Minister which was filled by Tancredo Neves and instituting a Parliamentary republic.
-Goulart finally assumed office on September 7, 1961.
+Goulart faced strong opposition from conservative politicians and military officers in his bid to assume the presidency, triggering the Legality Campaign.
+The crisis was solved by the "parliamentarian solution" – an arrangement that decreased his powers as president by creating a new post of Prime Minister, which was filled by Tancredo Neves, and instituting a Parliamentary republic.
+Goulart finally assumed office on 7 September 1961.

-Brazil returned to Presidential government in 1963 after a referendum and, as Goulart's powers grew, it became evident that he would seek to implement "base reforms" (bottom-up reforms) such as land reform and nationalization of enterprises in various economic sectors (which would remove the nation from its antique latifundial economy, but that were considered communist reforms), regardless of assent from established institutions such as Congress (Goulart had low parliamentarian support, due to the fact that his centrist attempts to win support from both sides of the spectrum gradually came to alienate both).
+Brazil returned to a presidential government in 1963 after a referendum and, as Goulart's powers grew, it became evident that he would seek to implement his "Reformas de base" ("base reforms"), such as land reform and nationalization of enterprises in various economic sectors, regardless of assent from established institutions such as Congress.
+These reforms, aimed at addressing growing social inequalities, were strongly opposed by landowners, industrialists and the military, who feared they would weaken traditional power structures and shift Brazil toward socialism.
+Goulart also faced increasing pressure from the U.S. government, which saw his policies as aligned with leftists movements in Latin America, leading to increased scrutiny from Washington.
+Goulart had low parliamentarian support, due to the fact that his centrist attempts to win support from both sides of the spectrum gradually came to alienate both.

+As opposition to Goulart intensified, conservative factions mobilized to prevent his reforms.
+The Instituto de Pesquisas e Estudos Sociais (IPES) and Instituto Brasileiro de Ação Democrática (IBAD), heavily funded by U.S. interests, played a central role in coordinating anti-Goulart propaganda and supporting conservative candidates in Congress to block his policies.
+As the political crisis deepened in March 1964, military leaders, supported by conservative civilian factions, moved decisively toward Goulart’s overthrow.

-On April 1, 1964, after a night of conspiracy, rebel troops made their way to Rio de Janeiro, considered a legalist bastion.
-São Paulo's and Rio de Janeiro's generals were convinced to join the coup.
-To prevent a civil war, and in knowledge that the U.S. would openly support the army, the President fled first to Rio Grande do Sul, and then went to exile in Uruguay.
+On 1 April 1964, after a night of conspiracy, rebel troops made their way to Rio de Janeiro, considered a loyalist bastion.
+São Paulo and Rio de Janeiro's generals were convinced to join the coup.
+The U.S., which had closely been monitoring the political crisis, quickly recognized the new military and positioned naval forces nearby as part of the Operation Brother Sam to signal its support.
+To prevent a civil war, and knowing that the U.S. would openly support the army, Goulart fled first to Rio Grande do Sul, and then went into exile in Uruguay.